Google Cloud Platform (GCP) Data Upload

 If an existing log file is loaded as <logfile>, gsutils will compare the contents of the cloud folder with the files listed in the log file and skip any files that have already been uploaded.
 It will append new uploads to the specified log file.

-Change <localsource> to the path to the local files and <cloudfolder> to the GPC location.
-If that folder doesn’t yet exist on the cloud it will be created.
+Set <local_source> to the path to the local folder that you want to upload and <cloud_destination> to target GCP folder (not the parent folder).
+If that folder doesn’t yet exist on the cloud it will be created. rsync will copy the contents of <local_source> into <cloud_destination>.

 Example: